Maricopa County Library District: Collections and services

 Maricopa County Library District is a popular materials system, meaning it does not contain academic or reference materials but offers audiobooks, children's books, and a collection of Blu-ray and DVDs.

 All libraries utilize the District's homegrown ShelfLogic classification system (formerly referred to as Dewey-less), which means they do not use the Dewey Decimal Classification format to file books.
 Instead, these libraries are set up with books and media located in "neighborhoods" by topic, like a modern bookstore.

 The Maricopa County Library District also operates a virtual branch and a Books by Mail program that delivers large print materials through the U.S. Postal Service to people unable to come to the library.

 The Maricopa County Library District has eMedia to provide downloads and streaming to desktops and mobile devices.
 The eMedia available include eBooks, audiobooks, magazines, TV & movies, and music.
 Customers also have access to Consumer Reports (website) and a series of research databases for homework and college prep, genealogy services, health information and more.

+In addition, MCLD offers telescopes, citizen science kits, ukuleles, Chromebooks, book club boxes, culture passes, and a seed library available to guests.